 Day 1 – Ship Cove to Furneaux Lodge, Endeavour Inlet

 We collect you from your accommodation in Picton to join the water taxi to Ship Cove where your walk begins.
 This scenic and historic reserve was a favourite anchorage for Captain Cook during his explorations in the 1770s as well as being a site of significance for local Maori.
 Bush is mainly a mixture of stunning podocarp and beech forest with punga ferns and other New Zealand native foliage.
 This day is regarded as the premier section of the Queen Charlotte Track.
 Your walk concludes at the historic Furneaux Lodge.

 Today is your chance to rejuvenate and relax.
-We can arrange guided sea kayaking tours for those interested.
+We can arrange guided sea kayaking tours for those interested (subject to minimum numbers and weather conditions).
 Lunch is not included today unless on an organised tour that has been pre-arranged.

 Furneaux Lodge offers a range of accommodation depending on your requirements.
-Our waterfront suites are contemporary one bedroom apartments, and are absolutely private with stunning views.
-The self-contained two bedroom chalets have panoramic views and are great for family groups and people hiking the Queen Charlotte Track.
+The waterfront suites used for our Classic guided walk are contemporary one bedroom apartments, and are absolutely private with stunning views.
+Our standard independent packages stay in the Tobias Junior Suites, each with own ensuite.

 The Portage Hotel is nestled at the narrowest point between Queen Charlotte & Kenepuru Sounds with a wonderful view into Kenepuru Sound.
 This well-established accommodation place has a reputation for a fine restaurant and features natural timber chalets.
-This package includes accommodation in Hillside ensuite-style units.
+This package includes quality accommodation in Korimako ensuite-style units,all with water views.

 |2||11.5 km||4 hrs|

 Add on First Day Guided Walk - $230 per person